ngdangku/WGC/README.md

 # WGC
 A benchmark pipeline of web graph compression algorithms.

-All of these experiments are conducted under Linux (Deepin 15.11).
+All of these experiments are conducted under Linux (@Deepin 15.11).

 # Requirements